Oak Crest Day Camp Blog - Oak Crest Day Camp

 • SO MANY JOBS TO CHOOSE FROM – We hire counselors, lifeguard/swim instructors, athletic instructors, creative and performing arts instructors, adventure course staff (for our rock wall, zip line and teambuilding) and maintenance staff.

 • A STEADY SCHEDULE – You will know your schedule for the whole summer, Monday – Friday, 8:30am – 4:00pm.
 That’s right, no nights, no weekends (you can save those for your friends).
+And never not knowing from week to week when you’ll be working.

 • GETTING PAID TO PLAY – A large part of your job will be to role model for your campers.
 This includes really getting in there and playing, swimming and having fun.
 Whether it’s a game of football, skateboarding, gymnastics, zip lining, we want you to participate in the fun with you campers.

 • THE BONDS YOU MAKE – Camp is like no other place in the world.
 You get to spend all day with campers and peers with no other task than to bond, try new things and help campers on their journey to success and self-confidence.
 You’ll bond with your peers (most of whom are high school and college students) by sharing the same experiences.
 You’ll make friendships that may last a lifetime.
+As the saying goes, Camp friends are the best friends.

 • PERSONAL GROWTH – You will learn so much in eight short weeks.
 The leadership experience is second to none.
 Our orientation and training will help you succeed not only during your time at camp but will follow you the rest of your life.